TV doctor Hilary Jones says he would help terminally ill to die if law changed

 Doctors already had an opt-out but the new clause extends that to anyone, including pharmacists and social care workers.

-Speaking to the PA news agency, Dr Jones said medics are currently “looking over their shoulders because of the legal repercussions of the law” as it stands.
+Dr Jones, in an interview with the PA news agency, said medics are “looking over their shoulders because of the legal repercussions of the law” as it stands.

 Encouraging or assisting suicide is currently against the law in England and Wales, with a maximum jail sentence of 14 years.

-Asked about the significance if the law does change, Dr Jones said: “It will relieve healthcare professionals who deal with terminal illness.
+Asked about the significance if the law does change, Dr Jones told PA: “It will relieve healthcare professionals who deal with terminal illness.

 Ahead of last month’s Commons debate on the Bill, two royal medical colleges raised concerns over the proposed legislation.